bjanderson/bjanderson.github.io/content/Architecture/JavaScript Models.md

 `constructor(obj = {}) { ... }`

-but null counts as a value, so if we ever pass null into the constructor, all of the calls to obj.property will fail.
+but null counts as a value, so if we ever pass null into the constructor all of the calls to obj.property will fail.
 The end result is that we would still have to check if `obj === null`.

 </div>

 <div class="note">
-You may wonder why I'm doing falsy comparisons (`obj != null`) instead of truthy comparisons (`obj == null`).
+You may wonder why I'm doing falsy comparisons (<code>obj != null</code>) instead of truthy comparisons (<code>obj == null</code>).
 Writing the conditionals this way allows us to put the default values on the outer right edge of the assignment statements, which makes them much easier to find when reading through the code to find out what the default value for a given property is.
 </div>

 ## Input Validation